au-mobile-robots/Tutorials/ROS VM/ros_vm.md

 The simulation is running on ROS Kinetic, where names of topics are slightly different from those on the real robot running on ROS Hydro.

-For instance the point-cloud topic is now called `/camera/depth/points`  instead of `/camera/depth_registered/points`, but the `scan`-topic remain the same.
+For instance the point-cloud topic is now called `/camera/depth/points`  instead of `/camera/depth_registered/points`, but the `/scan`-topic remain the same.

 Steering the robot is still done using the `/mobile_base/commands/velocity`-topic